bl-software/sim_rbco2/README.md

 This is also all encompassing and will do JTB2012 and AJP2014 simulations, see below.

 # Status as of June 2025:
 The goal was for this code to be production ready.
 However, due to funding cuts (2025) this is mostly a code dump in its current state.
 Not a finished product.
 There will be bugs.
 We were in process of separating into 3 code bases, to simplify usage for users.
-That code is in the JTB2012 (working) and AJP2014 (somewhat working) and in the development tree, which I plan on putting into github alongside these in a development repository.
+That code is in the JTB2012 (working) and AJP2014 (somewhat working) and in the development tree (which is now this repo),

+wͦͦͦͦhͦͦͦiͦͦͦcͦͦͦhͦͦͦ ͦͦͦIͦͦͦ ͦͦͦpͦͦͦlͦͦͦaͦͦͦnͦͦͦ ͦͦͦoͦͦͦnͦͦͦ ͦͦͦpͦͦͦuͦͦͦtͦͦͦtͦͦͦiͦͦͦnͦͦͦgͦͦͦ ͦͦͦiͦͦͦnͦͦͦtͦͦͦoͦͦͦ ͦͦͦgͦͦͦiͦͦͦtͦͦͦhͦͦͦuͦͦͦbͦͦͦ ͦͦͦaͦͦͦlͦͦͦoͦͦͦnͦͦͦgͦͦͦsͦͦͦiͦͦͦdͦͦͦeͦͦͦ ͦͦͦtͦͦͦhͦͦͦeͦͦͦsͦͦͦeͦͦͦ ͦͦͦiͦͦͦnͦͦͦ ͦͦͦaͦͦͦ ͦͦͦdͦͦͦeͦͦͦvͦͦͦeͦͦͦlͦͦͦoͦͦͦpͦͦͦmͦͦͦeͦͦͦnͦͦͦtͦͦͦ ͦͦͦrͦͦͦeͦͦͦpͦͦͦoͦͦͦsͦͦͦiͦͦͦtͦͦͦoͦͦͦrͦͦͦyͦͦͦ.ͦͦͦ

 The code you are looking at right now is the combined code for all 3 types of simulations in a state prior to the split.
 It runs all 3 simulations, however all of the figures in AJP and RBC have not been created.
 See the dropdowns in the app for which figures are implemented.
 If someone in the future picks up this project, I recommend starting with the sim_rbco2 branch, there is code in the sim_jtb and sim_ajp that needs to be pulled into sim_rbco2 after it works.
 INSERT GITHUB LINK HERE, as it has been cleaned up a lot, but there are still significant bugs and refactoring to work out.

 If you want to run JTB or AJP simulations, I recommend that you run the version from those github repos.
 These have the most development completed.
 That code needs to be merged back into the development version.